Alpha Bravo Charlie Delta Echo Foxtrot: Army Alphabet Code

 This entails understanding the phonological and semantic components of the alphabet and their association with a set of symbols.

-Secondly, it is important to engage in repetition and reinforcement of symbol-sound associations until they become second nature.
+Secondly, it is essential to repeat and reinforce symbol-sound associations until they become second nature.

-Furthermore, further development of knowledge can be facilitated through utilising mnemonics or story telling techniques to aid in the memorization process.
+Furthermore, further knowledge development can be facilitated by utilizing mnemonics or storytelling techniques to aid in the memorization process.